JuliaMolSim/Molly.jl/benchmark/ani_benchmarks.md

 TorchANI energy+forces on the same slices (warmup + min-of-N with device sync), writing `data/ani_reference/6mrr_timing_torchani_cpu.json` to join against the Molly numbers above.
 Needs `pip install torchani==2.2.4 torch ase h5py`.
-This project is **Metal-only** on the GPU side, and TorchANI cannot run on the Apple GPU anyway (see the next paragraph), so the GPU comparison is Molly Metal vs TorchANI CPU. (`--device cuda` is wired for both should an NVIDIA GPU ever be used, but CUDA is out of scope here.)
+This project is **Metal-only** on the GPU side, and TorchANI cannot run on the Apple GPU anyway (see the next paragraph), so the *Apple* GPU comparison is Molly Metal vs TorchANI CPU.
+A **direct GPU-vs-GPU head-to-head on the same NVIDIA RTX 5080** (Molly CUDA vs TorchANI CUDA) is in the [NVIDIA CUDA section](#gpu-nvidia-cuda--rtx-5080)
+above: Molly is within ~1.25× of TorchANI on energy and ~0.9–2.3× on forces across 500–15,954 atoms.

 Measured on this machine (TorchANI 2.2.4, `--samples 5`). **TorchANI has no usable Apple-GPU path**: its forward needs float64 (which PyTorch-MPS cannot store) and the angular AEV uses a 5-D